 Place ½ - ¾ tablespoons of sweet potato filling on one side of each round of dough.
 Have a small dish of water standing by.
 Using a finger, dab a little water on the edge of half the circle, fold the other side of dough over the filling and gently press and slightly pinch the two sides together sealing the pierogi.
 Set each pierogi back onto the floured baking sheets or trays without over lapping.
 If you want to freeze them at this point make sure they’re lightly floured on the outside to prevent sticking and place them between layers of parchment paper.

-Right before serving, fry pierogies in batches in a pan over medium heat with vegan butter for approximately 2 minutes each side until golden brown.
+Right before serving, fry pierogies in batches in a pan over medium heat with vegan butter for approximately 2 to 3 minutes each side until golden brown.